WitnessAngel/witness-angel-authenticator/Readme.rst

     $ buildozer android debug deploy run logcat

-To force the startup language of application, set the LANG environment variable to "fr" or "en".
+To force the startup language of the GUI application, set the LANG environment variable to "fr" or "en".